How to crack the code of employee disengagement

 - Are great ambassadors for your brand

 How’s that for a case about why every company in the world should care about increasing engagement and improving their employee engagement survey score?
+If you’re planning to survey your employees, here are 23 employee engagement survey questions to get you started.

 However, in the face of all this powerful data, many companies are clinging to the status quo, and not doing much to improve their culture and their bottom line.
 A recent report states that while 90 percent of C-Suite leaders say it’s important to have an employee engagement strategy, only 25 percent of companies actually have one.